SerenityOS/yaksplained/README.md

 A combination of yak shaving and bikeshedding.
 The latter refers to [procrastination or investing time into unimportant issues](https://en.wiktionary.org/wiki/bikeshedding) (as opposed to yakshaving, where time is invested into only _seemingly_ unimportant issues).
 The emoji can be used when the distinction is not exactly clear.

-Created by Andreas (probably?) before July 21st, 2021.
+Created by Andreas on July 18th, 2021.
 Reason: unknown.

 ### Yakshrug: idk man